Flexible Beamforming Design with Two-layer Rotatable Antenna: Synergizing Array and Antenna Rotations: Introduction

 Next-generation wireless networks are expected to support substantially higher capacity and data rates with stringent latency requirements\cite{11329408}.
 Meeting these demands calls for highly efficient spatial resource utilization, which is commonly realized via directional beamforming.
 However, conventional fixed-position antenna arrays (FPAs) employ fixed array geometry and radiation characteristics, which fundamentally constrain the communication performance in dynamic wireless environments.

-Movable antennas (MAs) and fluid antenna systems (FASs) have recently attracted growing attention, which provide a new spatial degree of freedom (DoF) for wireless communication system designs \cite{Millimeter-wave, 9264694}.
-By flexibly adjusting antenna positions within a prescribed region, these antenna architectures can dynamically reshape wireless channels to improve channel capacity without increasing the number of antennas.
-However, due to the lack of rotation-related DoF, their efficacy in tailoring array radiation patterns to complex spatial domain remains limited.
-To address this issue, six-dimensional MAs (6DMAs) have recently emerged as a promising architecture by enabling controllable antenna positions and orientations \cite{10752873,10848372}.
-Compared with conventional FPAs, 6DMAs can jointly exploit translational and rotational DoFs to more effectively adapt to wireless environments.
-Prior works have investigated 6DMAs in various wireless systems such as multiuser multi-input multi-output (MIMO) communications \cite{10752873}, and multi-access point coordination \cite{Pi2026TWC}.
-By jointly optimizing three-dimensional positions and rotations of antennas or subarrays, 6DMAs can provide enhanced array gain, improved spatial multiplexing gain, and increased flexibility in beam coverage.
-Nevertheless, existing 6DMA architectures typically adopt either antenna-wise radiation manipulation or array-wise orientation control.
-Specifically, antenna-wise rotation, albeit flexible, is hindered by physical rotation constraints \cite{10906511}; meanwhile, array-level rotation can control the array orientation but fails to offer fine-grained per-antenna radiation configuration \cite{11039664}.
+Movable antennas (MAs) and fluid antenna systems (FASs) have recently attracted growing attention as they provide new spatial degrees of freedom (DoFs) for wireless system designs \cite{Millimeter-wave, 9264694}.
+By flexibly adjusting antenna positions within a prescribed region, these architectures can dynamically reshape wireless channels to improve capacity without increasing the number of antennas.
+However, the lack of rotation-related DoFs limits their efficacy in tailoring array radiation patterns to complex spatial environments.
+To fully exploit all six-dimensional (6D) spatial DoFs, 6D movable antenna (6DMA) has been proposed to jointly adjust the three-dimensional (3D) position and 3D rotation of distributed antennas/arrays \cite{10752873}.
+As a cost-effective implementation of 6DMA, rotatable antennas (RAs) have been recently proposed \cite{11222668}, which enhance wireless system performance with less hardware/implementation cost than 6DMA.
+Nevertheless, existing RA architectures typically adopt either antenna-wise or array-wise orientation control.
+The former offers flexibility but is subject to physical rotation constraints \cite{10906511}, while the latter controls overall array orientation but lacks fine-grained per-antenna radiation configuration \cite{11039664}.